 $250 sushi breakfast anyone?

 However, I could only get a reservation for our first night, when the jet lag would be at its worst.
-Especially since we were flying from London via Tokyo with a 7 hour stopover: a total transit time of 30 hours!
-Not only would we be heavily jet-lagged, our sushi dinner would be at 6 am London time.
+Especially since we were flying from London via Tokyo with a 7-hour stopover: a total transit time of 30 hours.
+Not only would we be heavily jet-lagged, but our sushi dinner would also be at 6 am London time.
 Tough luck.
 I made the booking for 8 pm.